We were promised AGI.

 The era of cookie-cutter development is over.
 LLMs will make it cheaper and cheaper to ship software.
 Instead of pandering to low-code shortcuts, engineer-led customization for each customer will define the next generation of enterprise software.
 This will be the true beginning of "software as a service."

 Off-the-shelf, low-code platforms may promise quick fixes, but they force companies to conform to rigid, generic interfaces.
 Companies end up adjusting to the software instead of the other way around.
-Rather than pandering to low-code shortcuts, our philosophy champions building robust, high-quality systems from first principles.
+Rather than pandering to low-code shortcuts, our philosophy is to work backwards to completely rewire unit economics of an enterprise with custom AI Agents with custom Agentic UX on top of our Agentic OS.
+Layerup's Agentic OS was purpose-built to deploy AI Agents with custom UX that automate end-to-end workflows.

 Agentic UX requires deep customization: 0.1% change in the UX can be the difference between augmenting labor and replacing it.
 Consequently, this small shift can also be the difference between a $10M ROI vs a $100M ROI for customers.